MTNakata/rpy2_wrapper/README.md

 # 1. Purpose

 rpy2_wrapper makes six statistical functions of R available from Python programs.

-For statistical analysis, scipy.stats is generally used in the Python field. rpy2_wrapper has been implemented for statistical functions which are not available in scipy.stats.
+For statistical analysis, scipy.stats is generally used in the Python field. rpy2_wrapper was implemented to supplement statistical functions not available in scipy.stats.

 # 2. What is contained in rpy2_wrapper?